 Anyway, in the Apostolic days the Ephesus Chamber of Commerce was very zealous in protecting the local silversmiths who sold little cash cow idols of her.
 So since Paul wouldn't stop preaching his Jewish Christian monotheism, and their trade sufferred, they rioted and started to round up Christians (Acts 19,33ff).

 Yes Ephesus was quite a mix, of tumult within the church and riots against Christians without.
-And it also has with what we moderns now call "gender" issues, in that some church women were steeped in the cult, and more liberated culture of Artemis of Ephesus.
+And it also has what we moderns now call "gender" issues, in that some church women were steeped in the cult, and more liberated culture of Artemis of Ephesus.

 Only by attempting to understand this local, scriptural and apostolic context can Paul's scathing comments about women in the church there be explained, and perhaps localized.